Fruit Tree Growing Guide

 • Increased risk of disease attacks.

-• Recommended doses: 8–15 kg/acre depending on species and productivity.
+• Recommended doses: 8–15 kg/str depending on species and productivity.

 1. Phosphorus (P):